mdoeff.com

 The biography of Steve Jobs by Walter Isaacson was released on October 24th.

-More 60 Minutes videos: Part 2, The Steve Jobs Family Photo Album, What Did Steve Jobs Say About His Rivals?
+More from 60 Minutes videos: The Steve Jobs Family Photo Album

 Lots of speculation out there about the final project(s) that Steve Jobs was working on.